- Some research suggests that zinc may help boost testosterone levels.

 A growing body of research is also beginning to suggest that zinc supplements may also help treat erectile dysfunction.
 Some studies have found that, in men with zinc deficiencies, zinc supplementation restored erectile function, which was also associated with an increase in testosterone levels.
 (5).

-Should I Take Zinc for Low T?
+Should I Take Zinc for Low Testosterone?

 “Some initially promising research has been conducted, and it does suggest zinc supplementation definitively may increase levels of free testosterone in men,” says Roxana Ehsani, R.D., a Miami, Florida-based registered dietitian nutritionist and board-certified sports dietitian, “but more research and trials need to be done first before we can say that zinc does, or can, increase levels.”

-Other Benefits of Zinc for Men
+Other Benefits of Zinc on Men’s Health

 Potentially boosting testosterone isn’t the only perk men may get from getting enough zinc.
 Here’s what else it can do: